autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/directory-structure.md

 We'll use the package `autoware_gnss_poser` as an example.

-**Note that this example does not reflect the actual `autoware_gnss_poser`, and has extra files and directories to demonstrate all possible package structure.**
+**Note that this example does not reflect the actual `autoware_gnss_poser` and includes extra files and directories to demonstrate all possible package structures.**

 ## C++ package